zama-ai/concrete-ml/docs/built-in-models/linear.md

 |       [SGDClassifier](../references/api/concrete.ml.sklearn.linear_model.md#class-sgdclassifier)       |                           [SGDClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html)                           |

+## Ciphertext format compatibility

+These models only support _Concrete_ ciphertexts.
+See [the ciphertexts format](../getting-started/concepts.md#ciphertext-formats) documentation for more details.

 ## Quantization parameters

 The `n_bits` parameter controls the bit-width of the inputs and weights of the linear models.
 Linear models do not use table lookups and thus allows weight and inputs to be high precision integers.